dnobs/python-for-engineers/README.md

-# python-for-engineers
-Intro to Python for Engineers

-TODO: integrate .py files
+# python-for-engineers: an open-source python toolkit for engineers

+### Purpose and Scope:
+- Easily setup both a local and remote jupyter lab with git integration
+- This will allow for fast iterative developtment
+- By leveraging containers we will also ensure that the result is easily deployable and manageble

 TODO: integrate colab, in a smooth git-friendly way

-scope: easily setup a remote jupyter lab, from a local machine this will allow for "live" developtment